stadium-software/howto-date-formatting/README.md

 ## Unupported Date Formats

-When a date is not understood by DayJS it cannot be converted.
-In such cases DayJS returns the string **"Invalid Date"**.
-This problem is solved by passing the format of the date to DayJS:
+When a date is not understood by DayJS it returns the string **"Invalid Date"**.
+This problem can be overcome by passing the format of the date to DayJS:

 ```javascript
 dayjs('2019-01-25', 'YYYY-MM-DD')